 CMS 375 Database Design: Introduction to design and management of database systems.
 The course project involves design and implementation of a relational database.
 Topics include file organization, relational models and their implementations, query language theory, and data normalization.
 Prerequisites: CMS 330 and MAT 140.

 CMS 380 Simulation Analysis and Design: Explores the use of probability theory and statistical methods in the development of computer simulations used to study/model real-world phenomenon.
-Prerequisites: MAT 111 and CMS 270.
+Prerequisite: CMS 270.

 CMS 395 Special Topics: An intensive introduction to a specialized area of computer science.
 Example topics are: user interface design, parallel and distributed processing, multimedia development, theory of computation, network programming, modeling and simulation, and software development tools.
 Prerequisites: CMS 270 and consent.